 Social security contributions payable in connection with an option grant are considered an integral part of the grant itself and the charges are treated as cash-settled transactions.

-The Employee Option Plan is administered by the Company Employee Share Trust, which is consolidated in accordance with the principles in Note 2.22(b).
 When the options are exercised, the trust transfers the appropriate amount of shares to the employee.
 The proceeds received net of any directly attributable transaction costs are credited directly to equity.

-The Employee Option Plan has been replaced by the 2019 Share Award Scheme mentioned in Note 2.22(d).
+The Employee Option Plan has been replaced by the 2019 Share Award Scheme mentioned in Note 2.21(c).

-(d) 2019 Share Award Scheme
+(c) 2019 Share Award Scheme

-The Board of Directors approved the adoption of the 2019 Share Award Scheme on 28 June 2019.
+The Board approved the adoption of the 2019 Share Award Scheme on 28 June 2019.
 The purpose of the 2019 Share Award Scheme is to motivate certain members of management of the Group and to help the Group in retaining its existing members of management and attracting new talents to join the Group.
 The vesting period of the awarded shares is determined by the Board.
-The 2019 Share Award Scheme serves to replace the employee option plan as mentioned in Note 2.22(c).
+The 2019 Share Award Scheme serves to replace the employee option plan as mentioned in Note 2.21(b).